The California Supreme Court has upheld the ban on gay marriage in California.

 No, because the Republican moderates are just dying to get as many Hispanic votes next elections as they can.

-So they're about they've been boxed in here.
+So they've been boxed in here.

 This is Todd in Detroit.